microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-unsetverifiedpublisher.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Unset the the [verifiedPublisher](../resources/verifiedPublisher.md) previously set on an [application](../resources/application.md), removing all verified publisher properties.
-For more information see [Publisher Verification Overview](https://docs.microsoft.com/azure/active-directory/develop/publisher-verification-overview).
+For more information, see [Publisher verification](/azure/active-directory/develop/publisher-verification-overview).

 ## Permissions